About Wendell Estate Honey

 Do you know what’s in your honey?
 We do.

-We Harvest Our Honey From Our Own Bees and Package it Fresh on the Farm, Resulting in a premium fresh honey that is:
+Choosing the Finest Honey Our Bees Produce and then Packaging it Fresh on the Farm Results in a Honey that is:

 Wendell Estate Honey Bee Logo Represents Quality